backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/Scaling Policies.md

 ## Forecasted Scaling
 - **ML Driven**
 - **Predictive scaling** to continuously forecast load and schedule scaling ahead.
+- Requires some data initially to start predicting.

 ## Scaling Cooldowns
 - There is a **default scaling cool down (300s)** after every scaling event in order to **stabilise the metrics**.